Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB77', 'How to resolve WScript.CreateObject: Could not connect object errors')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB77.aspx">KB77</a> How to resolve WScript.CreateObject: Could not connect object errors

-Sometimes when you install Rapise on a computer that had a previous version of Rapise installed, when you try to record and/or playback a test you get the following error message: C:\Program Files (x86)\Inflectra\Rapise\Engine\Player.js WScript.CreateObject: Could not connect object.
+Sometimes when youВ install Rapise on a computer that had a previous version of Rapise installed, when you try to record and/or playback a test you get the following error message: C:\Program Files (x86)\Inflectra\Rapise\Engine\Player.js WScript.CreateObject: Could not connect object.
 This article describes the steps to correct the error.

 ### <a onclick="return RegisterKbClick('KB68', 'Accessing Clipboard in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB68.aspx">KB68</a> Accessing Clipboard in Rapise